UIUCLearningLanguageLab/LabWebsite/content/publications.md

 ## Refereed Conference Papers

-Stoops, A., & Montag, J.L.
+Stoops, A. & Montag, J.L.
 (July 2020).
 Novel Corpus of Book Reading Sessions Recorded at Home.
 Poster presented at the Cognitive Science Society Annual Virtual Meeting (CogSci 2020).
 Toronto, Canada  <a href = "https://www.researchgate.net/publication/343350668_Novel_Corpus_of_Book_Reading_Sessions_Recorded_at_Home">pdf</a>

 Montag, J. L. (2020).
 New insights from daylong audio transcripts of children’s language environments.
 Proceedings of the 41st Annual Conference of the Cognitive Science Society (pp.).
 Toronto, ON, Canada: Cognitive Science Society. <a href = "../pubs/Montag_CogSci_2020_final.pdf">pdf</a>